 Chicago’s newest museum had a short opening run before the November shutdown and will have sanitary precautions in place upon reopening.
 Timed tickets are required and masks and temperature checks are mandatory.
 The museum has installed an air purification system into the HVAC to help maintain cleanliness.

-Notes: Reopene March 4 to members, March 7 to general public
+Notes: Reopened March 4 to members, March 7 to general public

 Check out science at home activities as well as virtual events and storytimes focused around the museum’s top exhibits.
 The museum is timing its reopening with the start of its newest exhibit, Marvel: A Universe of Super Heroes.
 Timed tickets are on sale, and the museum will be open Wednesdays-Sundays.

-Chicago’s largest tourist attraction has closed until Spring 2021.
+Chicago’s largest tourist attraction started its phased reopening April 30.
 The Chicago Children’s Museum located at Navy Pier has recipes for play at home and online projects with kids available on its website.

 Note: Reopened Jan.
 30